archivesunleashed/aut-docs/Building-and-Running-Warcbase-Under-OS-X.md

 ````
 In the output directory you should find data output files with date and count.

-* To deal with new lines in spark-shell, run `:paste` and then paste the script, then type Ctrl-D to finish pasting
+* Run `:paste` in Spark shell to start a multi-line command, and Ctrl-D to finish the command.